jstastny/rtc-workflow-visualiser/README.md

 The program uses Graphviz for diagram drawing.
 You must have Graphviz installed on your computer to be able to run the program.
 It can be freely downloaded from http://www.graphviz.org/Download.php

 ### Binary
-JAR binary available at http://storage.stastnarodina.com/workflow-visualiser/visualiser.jar
+Binaries are available with the releases at https://github.com/jstastny/rtc-workflow-visualiser/releases

 ## License